Incognito/rumprun_wiki_wiki/Repo:-dpdk-rumptcpip.md

 see e.g. the [buildrump.sh repo](https://github.com/rumpkernel/buildrump.sh)
 or http://rumpkernel.org/.
 To portably configure the TCP/IP stack, using [rumprun](https://github.com/rumpkernel/rumprun/) is recommended.
 There are some very simple examples in the `examples` directory.
-These can be built using `rumpmake` (cf. above).

 __NOTE__: To successfully use the TCP/IP stack, you must have the host correctly configured for running DPDK.
 This means you have to the appropriate host